 Measuring correctly is the foundation of a successful fit.
 Each brand has its own unique sizing chart, so never assume your horse’s size will be the same across different products.
 It’s also essential to measure each hoof, as it’s common for front and hind hooves, or even the left and right, to have slightly different dimensions.
 Taking the time to measure properly will save you the headache of returns and ensure your horse gets the protection they need from day one.

-Measure Your Horse's Hooves Accurately
+Step 1: Measure Your Horse's Hooves

 To get an accurate measurement, you’ll need a ruler or a flexible measuring tape.
 First, clean your horse’s hoof thoroughly, making sure to remove any dirt or rocks from the sole.
 You’ll be taking two key measurements.
 For the width, measure the widest part of the hoof, from one side to the other.
 For the length, measure from the tip of the toe to the buttress line of the heel.
 Don't include the fleshy part of the heel bulbs in your length measurement.